MiSTer-devel/Arcade-IronHorse_MiSTer/README.md

 - YM2203 implementation using JT03 by Jotego
 - Modeling of bootleg PCBs' timing and graphical differences
 - Fully-tuned audio filters including the PCB's switchable low-pass filters
+- Option for normalized video timings to use with picky HDTVs and monitors (underclocks the game by ~1.8%)

 ## Installation
 Place `*.rbf` into the "_Arcade/cores" folder on your SD card.
 Then, place `*.mra` into the "_Arcade" folder and ROM files from MAME into "games/mame".